FernandoDev97/test-the-broklyn_brothers/README.md

-This is a front-end test project made for [the brooklyn brothers](https://thebrooklynbrothers.com/) company using [React](https://pt-br.reactjs.org/)
+This is a front-end test project made for [the brooklyn brothers](https://thebrooklynbrothers.com/) company, using [React](https://pt-br.reactjs.org/)

 This project uses lot of stuff as: